-JCFS School follows all health and immunization compliance requirements in accordance with the Illinois State Board of Education.
-JCFS requires the last mandated health examination form to be on file.
+Knapp JCFS School follows all health and immunization compliance requirements in accordance with the Illinois State Board of Education.
+As a result, the last mandated health examination form is required to be on file at the school.
 Physical Health Examinations are required when students enter 1st, 6th, and 9th grade.
-A dental exam is required for students entering Kindergarten, 2nd and 6th grades.
+A dental exam is required for students entering Kindergarten, 2nd, 6th, and 9th grades.

-JCFS has a full-time nurse who administers prescribed medications, provides nursing consultation services as identified in individual IEPs, and attends to students' healthcare needs during school hours.
+The Knapp School has a full-time nurse who administers prescribed medications, provides nursing consultation services as identified in individual IEPs, and attends to students' healthcare needs during school hours.